 Early life and education

-Sir Marcus deLambert Jordan was born on 2 March 1929, the last of six children.
-He was a former Harrisonian and a graduate of the University of London where he earned a Bachelor of Arts degree.
+Sir Marcus deLambert Jordan was born on 2 March 1929, the last of six children of Marcus Eglinton and Millicent (Payne) Jordan.
+He was educated at Harrison College, Barbados; and was a graduate of the University of London where he earned a Bachelor of Arts degree in 1949.